dragonfly-science/seabirds.net/README.markdown

     fab deploy

 ...can be used to deploy to the development server at http://dev.seabirds.net
-- while it has the same security as the main site, it also requires HTTP authentication to see anything.
+- it has the same user security as the main site, but also requires HTTP authentication to see anything.

 To deploy to production: